Leah Lewis

-Leah Lewis (born December 9, 1996) is an American actress, model and singer who began her career as a child actress.
-She is best known for her roles as Ellie Chu in the 2020 Netflix film The Half of It and as Georgia "George" Fan in The CW series adaptation of Nancy Drew.
+Leah Marie Liang Lewis (born December 9, 1996) is a Chinese-American actress.
+She is best known for her roles as Georgia "George" Fan in The CW series adaptation of Nancy Drew (2019–2023) and Ellie Chu in the Netflix comedy-drama film The Half of It (2020).
+She also starred in a lead voice role as Ember Lumen in the Pixar animated film Elemental (2023), and portrays attorney Sarah Franklin in the legal drama series Matlock (2024–present).

 Early life and education

-Lewis was adopted from an orphanage in Shanghai, China when she was eight months old and raised in Windermere, Florida.
+Lewis was adopted from an orphanage in Shanghai when she was six months old and raised in Windermere, Florida.
 Her younger, non-biologically related sister, Lydia, was later adopted from the same orphanage.
 Their parents, Frederick and Lorraine Lewis, are both realtors.

 Leah discovered performing arts at Crenshaw School in Orlando, Florida.
-She also attended Thornebrooke Elementary School in Ocoee, Florida; she also attended Southwest Middle School in Orlando, Florida as well as Gotha Middle School.
+She attended Thornebrooke Elementary School in Ocoee, Florida and Southwest Middle School in Orlando.
 She and her mother moved back and forth between Los Angeles and Orlando during her teen years.
-At 17, she went back to Orlando to finish high school at Olympia High School and then moved back to Los Angeles by herself at 20.
+At 17, she went back to Orlando to finish high school at Olympia High School and then moved back to Los Angeles by herself at 20 in 2016.

 Career

-At a young age, Lewis started booking commercials.
+At a young age, Lewis started acting in commercials.
 Once her family moved to Los Angeles, she acted in the 2012 Nickelodeon film, Fred 3: Camp Fred as the character Spoon.

 In 2013, she auditioned for the fourth season of The Voice, singing "Blown Away" by Carrie Underwood.
-None of the coaches turned their chairs, meaning that Leah did not make it onto the show.
+None of the coaches turned their chairs, meaning that she did not make it onto the show.

-In 2015 and 2016, she was featured in Disney shows Best Friends Whenever as well as Gamer's Guide to Pretty Much Everything.
-She also was a main character on season 2 of the Michelle Trachtenberg-produced gq40 web series, Guidance.
+In 2015 and 2016, she was featured in the Disney shows Best Friends Whenever and Gamer's Guide to Pretty Much Everything.
+She also was a main character on season 2 of the Michelle Trachtenberg-produced Go90 web series, Guidance.
 Once she moved back to Los Angeles after graduating from high school, she began booking roles in TV shows like Station 19 and The Good Doctor.

-Lewis had a recurring role in The CW series Charmed.
+She had a recurring role in The CW series Charmed.
 She then later joined the main cast of another The CW show, a 2019 TV adaptation of Nancy Drew on which she plays Georgia "George" Fan, based on the original character George Fayne.

-Her first major film role was as the lead character, Ellie Chu, in the 2020 Netflix film, The Half of It.